classchartsapi/api-docs/README.md

 Unofficial API documentation for ClassCharts.

+You can find a hosted version at [classchartsapi.github.io/api-docs](https://classchartsapi.github.io/api-docs/).

 ## Development Commands

 All commands are run from the root of the project, from a terminal: